Mature Hairline or Receding? How to Tell the Difference and What to Do Next

 A maturing hairline normally stops there.
 If the hairline retreat keeps going, creating a space wider than a finger, you may have a receding hairline.

-You can also tell whether your hairline is maturing or receding based on the Hamilton-Norwood scale.
-That’s the classification system doctors use to track male hair regression.
+If you’re male, you can also tell whether your hairline is maturing or receding based on the Hamilton-Norwood scale.
+That’s the classification system doctors use to track male hair loss.

 If the chart looks familiar to you, it’s because our partner doctors use it to assess your state of hair loss when you fill out our online form to receive treatment.